top of page

 Maximum Carnage SNES

-Spider-Man and Venom: Maximum Carnage for Super Nintendo
+Spider-Man and Venom: Maximum Carnage on Super Nintendo

 The best Spidey game at the time.
-A challenging beat 'em up made fair by tons of secret collectables.
-A premium package for a change, with impressive cutscenes recreating comics and an eye catching red cartridge.
+A challenging beat 'em up made fair by tons of fun secrets packed with extra lives and hero cameo attacks.
+It was a premium package for a change, boasting impressive cutscenes recreating the comics and an eye catching red cartridge.

 Release: Sep 16, 1994